NSERC Summer Research Projects

 building tools and/or running experiments.
 Here is a brief description of

 the specific projects I am offering this summer.
+They are building on some of the works we have been doing lately.
 For more details, please feel free

 to talk to me.

-- P1.
-Data integration with open data sources
+- P2.
+Exploring and integrating open data sources

-Data in open data repositories may be related to structured data within an organization, but integrating internal data with external sources is a challenges due to the differences in the structure of data, the formatting of column values, and sometimes the lack of schema.
-This project will build tools and will experiment with different data integration algorithms to address some of those challenges.
+Tables in open data repositories may be related to structured data within an organization, but finding the relationships and integrating such data with internal data sources is a challenges due to the differences in the structure of data, the formatting of column values, and sometimes the lack of schema.
+This project will build tools, will construct benchmarks, and will experiment with different data integration algorithms to address some of those challenges.

 Applicants are expected to have a good CS background (preferably be in their 3rd or